craftpulse/craft-timeloop/README.md

 ### Period Model

-Get the frequency of the period (e.g. P2D, P1W, P4M, ...)
-(DateTimePeriod String):
+Get the frequency of the period (e.g. P2D, P1W, P4M, ...) as (DateTimePeriod String):

 ```twig
     {{ entry.timeloop.period.frequency }}
 ```

-Get the set cycle for the frequency (e.g. 1, 4, 8) (Integer):
+Get the set cycle for the frequency (e.g. 1, 4, 8) as (Integer):

 ```twig
     {{ entry.timeloop.period.cycle }}
 ```

-Display the selected days if the frequency is set to weekly (Array):
+Display the selected days if the frequency is set to weekly as (Array):

 ```twig
     {% for day in entry.timeloop.period.days %}